BII-Lab/DNS-layer-Fragmentation/README.md

 Construction
 ------------

-To compile the code, make sure your have install golang 1.4 version and  already compiled go dns lib written by miekg(https://github.com/miekg/dns).You can find introduction's in miekg's github.To simply get and compile miekg's package in golang, just run:
+To compile the code, make sure your have install golang 1.4 version and  already compiled go dns lib written by miekg (https://github.com/miekg/dns).You can find introduction's in miekg's github.
+To simply get and compile miekg's package in golang, just run:

 	go get github.com/miekg/dns
 	go build github.com/miekg/dns